jinolu/Direction_of_Innovation-HDP/README.md

 Please cite David Blei's work (http://www.cs.columbia.edu/~blei/).
 The code builds on topic modeling developed by his lab.

 This code is built on the code in https://github.com/florentta/Economics_of_Innovation

+Output files:

+(1) assignee_hhi_diversification_measures.csv: This file contains the HDP- and CPC-based Herfindahl-Hirschman index (HHI) diversification measures for each USPTO assignee in each year between 1976 and 2019
+- hhi_hdp: the HDP-based HHI concentration measure
+- hhi_diversity_hdp: the HDP-based HHI diversification measure (i.e., 1-hhi_hdp)
+- hhi_cpc:the CPC-based HHI concentration measure
+- hhi_diversity_cpc: this is the CPC-based HHI diversification measure (i.e., 1-hhi_cpc)